Rock and a Hard Place

 — Jon Davies, "Bad Boys: What JT Leroy Knew About Being Fucked Up," March 2007.

-The script for Rock and a Hard Place was done as a research-based cup-up piece, with fragments taken from Newsweek articles, Oprah specials, a piece in the New Yorker, and an Armistead Maupin novel, all relating to the phenomenon that was Anthony Godby Johnson.
+The script for Rock and a Hard Place is a research-based cup-up piece, with fragments taken from Newsweek articles, Oprah specials, a piece in the New Yorker, and an Armistead Maupin novel, all relating to the phenomenon that was Anthony Godby Johnson.
 The actors read the fragments directly from the pastiche script in front of them, a gesture formally mirroring the main thematic issue of the believability of the characters' written and spoken words.

 Music by Nick Hallett, Sara Marcus, and Joshua Thorson